Ali-ISAA/mizan-ai-backend-strapi/README.md

 - Change ports in docker-compose.yml (5000:1337 or 5432:5432)

 **Permission issues:**
-- Ensure Docker has access to C:\Personal\Projects directory
+- Ensure Docker has access to your project directory

 **Database connection errors:**
 - Ensure strapiDB container is running: `docker ps`